 Any reputable car mechanic shop will tell you that a low oil level can be especially destructive.
 Because a lack of oil creates extra friction, engine wear will be accelerated.
 If you happen to hear a knocking sound or notice a burning smell, things may have already taken a turn for the worse.
 The good news is that most modern vehicles come equipped with a low oil pressure warning light.

-It is VERY important to always keep up with regular oil changes for your car, truck, and SUV.
+It is VERY important to always keep up with regular oil changes for your car, truck, and SUV at your local car mechanic shop.
 Failing to do so, can very quickly depreciate the life of your vehicle.

 Driving On E

 Some drivers have a tendency to drive on E. Aside from putting you at risk of running out of gas, this bad habit can also destroy your vehicle’s fuel pump.
 If there’s not enough gas in the tank, the fuel pump is more prone to overheating.
 Not to mention significantly increasing the chances of your fuel pump sucking up any tiny contaminants or possible sludge sitting at the bottom of the fuel tank that may have accumulated over time throughout your vehicle’s life.

 Replacing a fuel pump can be a big job.
 To complete the repair, car mechanic shops often need to lower the gas tank.
 This adds to the total cost of labor.
 You can save a lot of money by taking the necessary steps to protect your fuel pump.
 Never allow your gas level to drop below a quarter tank.